NancyZhang26/silly_blog/posts/dearinternep6.md

 ***<u>Happy Birthday Emma!***</u>

 Emma drove Chirag and me to the Treehouse.
+On our way, we tried merging into a line that was totally packed because none of us realized how sus it was that we were on a lane that was way too empty.
+I reached my right arm out of the window, and the driver behind was kind enough to let us squeeze in.
+No on honked!

+We reached.
 Big club space!
 I suddenly felt rich.
 It was very Gatsby.
 Emma laughed out loud when I said “Gatsby.”

 ![Balcony View](/img/blog5.0/gatsby.jpg)
 <small>View from the Treehouse balcony.
 Is it giving Gatsby?</small>